comitservice/GRBL/Features.md

 * Jog buttons are yet not linked to keyboards keys
 * No expansion yet of Canned Drill cycles or M06 Tool Change
 * Built on .Net 4.5 which will potentially impact Mono users
+* No visualizer (yet?)
+Best to be watching the cutter doing its work but I know it is a useful feature

 The last 3 items above are planned, and are part of the reason for writing Grbl-Panel.